baliyanvinay/Python-Interview-Preparation/README.md

 ```
 In case any key is repeated in both dictionaries, the second key will hold supremacy.

+## 47. How do you overload a python constructor?

 ## Coding Question
 ```python
 # Transpose a square matrix of n rows and columns